codholic/CNN-Project-Dog-Breed-Classifier/README.md

 https://www.kaggle.com/subhagatoadak/dog-breed-classifier-udacity

 Thanks to AbdalMalek and Diana B to help me on this and also thanks a lot to the mentors for answering my questions in Knowledge section.
-Also  those who helped from stackOverflow and @ptr_blk from torch_discussion_forum
+Also  those who replied to my questions, from stackOverflow and @ptr_blk from torch_discussion_forum